tomjs/release-cli/README.md

   --git-compare-url     Git compare url template, default: "{url}/compare/{diff}" --strict              Strict mode, will make some checks more strict (default: false) --no-publish          Skips publishing
-  --no-build            Skips run build script before publishing --no-tag-merge        When publishing multiple packages, each package has its own independent tag and commit --otp                 This is a one-time password from a two-factor authenticator --no-release-draft    Skips opening a GitHub release draft
+  --build               Run build script before publishing (You can also use "prepublishOnly") --no-tag-merge        When publishing multiple packages, each package has its own independent tag and commit --otp                 This is a one-time password from a two-factor authenticator --no-release-draft    Skips opening a GitHub release draft